uclaacm/Hack-Website-2.0/README.md

 ### Setup

+Run the following to get your server up at `localhost:5000`

 ```shell
 $ make up
 ```

-In another window, to enter the alpine shell:
+In another terminal window or tab (`CMD+T` for Mac or `CTRL+T` for PC), run the following to enter the alpine shell:

 ```Bash
 $ make ash
 ```

-To enable hot-reloading with webpack:
+Once you're in the alphine shell, run the following to enable hot-reloading with webpack:

 ```Bash
 # npm run dev